mazsoltani/SomeFreeAPI/README.md

 # SomeFreeAPI
 The Digital Image Generator Project is a simple web server that allows users to view artificially generated images and refresh them with the click of a button.
-This project utilizes the API from https://thispersondoesnotexist.com to fetch images.
+This project utilizes the API from Some site like https://thispersondoesnotexist.com to fetch images.

 Getting Started
 To use this web server, you will need an environment running Python version 3.x.